-Pope condemns 'fake news' and likens it to 'crafty serpent' in Genesis
+Pope warns against 'fake news' and likens it to 'crafty serpent' in Genesis

+- Pope says journalism that seeks the truth is the way to overcome "fake news"

-(CNN)Pope Francis released a message condemning "fake news," saying that it's a "sign of intolerant and hypersensitive attitudes, and leads only to the spread of arrogance and hatred."
+Rome (CNN)Pope Francis released a message condemning "fake news," saying that it's a "sign of intolerant and hypersensitive attitudes, and leads only to the spread of arrogance and hatred."

 The Vatican says the message is part of the Pope's World Communications Day, but some at St. Peter's Square say the Pope was probably sending a message to Donald Trump and other world leaders who have been using the phrase "fake news."